knownasilya/sails-couchdb/README.md

 FAIL Query case sensitivity special classified queries endsWith should actually enforce endswith

-FAIL Query .findOneLike() should return the user with the given name
+FAIL Query .findOneLike(FAIL should return the user with the given name

-PASS Query count() should accurately count records: 33ms

-PASS Query count() should work with dynamic finders: 6ms

-FAIL Query .findLike() should return all the users with the given name